iendjinn/iendjinn/systems.markdown

 ## Cyberpunk

-The current system I'm running - using the Cy_Borg setting and a set of rules inspired by [Mausritter](https://mausritter.com/).
+The most recent system I've homebrewed and run - using the Cy_Borg setting and a set of rules inspired by [Mausritter](https://mausritter.com/).

-I've had a ton of fun so far with this campaign, particularly around world building between sessions.
-This has mostly taken the form of news headlines, adverts, and social media feeds.
+I had a ton of fun with this campaign, particularly around world building between sessions.
+This mostly the form of news headlines, adverts, and social media feeds.

 You can find the rules here: [Cyberpunk Ruleset]({{ site.baseUrl }}/systems/cyberpunk).